BENEFITS and other CONSIDERATIONS BEFORE SUBSCRIBING to Our CSA

 SUBMIT your APPLICATION HERE to JOIN our annual CSA!

-Pick Up Hubs: Footscray - Fitzroy - North Fitzroy - Woodend - Daylesford
+6 Pick Up Hubs: North Melbourne - Footscray - Fitzroy - North Fitzroy - Woodend - Daylesford

-PLEASE ONLY SUBMIT THIS FORM if you sincerely intend to join our CSA - otherwise, comprehensive info explaining our CSA terms and cost etc plus CSA info in general can be found on these website pages to assist you in making your choice prior to applying.
+PLEASE ONLY SUBMIT THIS FORM if you have decided to commit to joining our CSA - OTHERWISE, comprehensive information explaining our CSA terms and cost etc plus CSA info in general can be found on these website pages to assist you in making your choice prior to applying.